Sustainability at the UG

 The UG is committed to more sustainability in education and research, but also in business operations, renovation and new construction projects.
 The UG is currently ranked in 8th place on the GreenMetric 2019 UI world ranking of sustainable universities (out of 780 participants).

 This pillar is about the well-being of people.
-Common topics within this theme are health and safety at the workplace, retaining staff members, labor laws, human rights, education, internship policies, labour conditions of outsourced activities, societal involvement of the organisation, prevent discrimination and ensure diversity at the workplace.
+Common topics within this theme are health and safety at the workplace, retaining staff members, labor laws, human rights, education, internship policies, labour conditions of outsourced activities, societal involvement of the organisation, preventing discrimination and ensuring diversity at the workplace.

 People policy is written and executed by the Human Resources (HR) and the Health, Safety & Sustainabilty departments.